AdaCore/ada-spark-rfcs/README.rst

 Creating an RFC
 ---------------

-The process to add a feature to the language starts by merging an RFC into the RFC repository as a RST file.
+The process to add a feature to the language starts by submitting an RFC into the RFC repository as a RST file.
 At that point the RFC is considered alive.
 It does not necessarily mean that it will get implemented, but that it is amongst those that are considered for addition.